bollu/sublimeBookmark/README.md

 * Bookmarks are saved across sessions
 * Goto any bookmark in the project
 * Add any number of bookmarks (not just 12).
+* Project based bookmarks (bookmarks are stored per-project and bookmarks can be navigated on a per-project basis)

 To Install
 ==========